Enrichment programs for high school and elementary students

 Future Ready

-Canadian and international students age 15 to 17 June 23 - July 11, 2025 Three-week program to help students develop critical thinking, problem solving, and collaborative communication skills.
+Canadian and international students aged 15 to 17 June 23 - July 11, 2025 A three-week program to help students develop critical thinking, problem-solving, and communication skills.
 Attend lectures from a variety of disciplines and explore À¶Ý®ÊÓÆµâ€™s renowned innovative culture.

 Focus Title Audience Date Overview